Don Rickles: Mid-career

-2000s–2017
+Later works

 Rickles made a cameo appearance as himself in a recurring dream sequence in "Sub Conscious", an episode of The Unit, which aired in February 2007.

-For his 80th birthday, May 8, 2007, Simon & Schuster released his memoir entitled Rickles' Book.
+On May 8, 2006, on his 80th birthday, Simon & Schuster released his memoir titled Rickles' Book.
 Mr. Warmth: The Don Rickles Project, a documentary about Rickles directed by John Landis, made its debut on HBO on December 2, 2007.
 Rickles won a Primetime Emmy Award for Outstanding Individual Performance in a Variety or Music Program, besting a number of notable comics, including David Letterman, Jon Stewart, and Stephen Colbert.
 Rickles remarked, "Stephen Colbert's a funny man, but he's too young.
 He has got plenty of time to win awards, but this may be my last year and I think that I made it count.
 On second thought, it was probably just a mercy award for an old man."
-In 2008, Rickles reprised his role of Mr. Potato Head for the Toy Story Midway Mania! attraction at Disney California Adventure Park, for Disney's Hollywood Studios.

 In 2009, Rickles appeared on Kathy Griffin: My Life on the D-List and met Griffin's mother Maggie to fulfill one item on Maggie's "bucket list".
 In 2010, he appeared in a commercial during Super Bowl XLIV as a talking rose, and appeared on the 37th Annual Daytime Emmy Awards on CBS TV on June 27, 2010.

-Again he reprised his Mr. Potato Head role in 2010's Toy Story 3.
-In 2011, Rickles reunited with his Casino co-star Joe Pesci in a Snickers advertisement highlighting actors known for their "short fuses".
-Rickles also portrayed the late husband of Elka (Betty White) on Hot in Cleveland— a "surprise" because his character was believed dead.
+He reprised his role as Mr. Potato Head in Toy Story 3 (2010).
+In 2011, Rickles reunited with his Casino (1995) co-star Joe Pesci in a Snickers advertisement highlighting actors known for their "short fuses".
+Rickles also portrayed the supposedly late husband of Elka (Betty White) on Hot in Cleveland— a "surprise" because his character was believed dead.